 It’s been coined ‘Freedom Day’, the day we come out of lockdown and businesses are allowed to open their doors again and return to somewhat ‘normal’ trading.
 Consumers and small business owners have been preparing for months in anticipation.

-The preparation leading up to opening your doors is just as important as any other business day throughout the year but given the recent difficult times in lockdown, this can be a make or break situation for small businesses.
+The preparation leading up to opening your doors is just as important as any other business day throughout the year but given the recent difficult times in lockdown, this is an important day for small businesses.

 To help out, we’ve put together this easy to follow guide to help you get the most from the ‘Freedom Day’ opening trade and beyond, whilst also continuing to follow the Covid safe processes in place.